 There are several local restaurants along the waterfront, it’s just a matter of trying a couple out; most sell seafood and are reasonably priced, but on the whole, I expected the seafood to be cheaper here as it’s on the coast.
 The Chinese restaurant at the northern end of the beach serves an extensive menu, prices were OK, food was good, and offers a great view of the sea.

 A local said to try the Intan, which is the “best seafood restaurant in Cherating”.
 Not sure about that, but after eating the Chilli crab, I ended up violently ill with food poisoning the whole night.

 I’m a seafood lover and having caught fresh seafood including crab when I used to live on my boat, I know when seafood is fresh.
 Perhaps it was the handling or how it was cooked?
 Who knows.
 Unlucky and frustrating as the meal was delicious but also the most expensive we’ve paid for a meal in Malaysia, so far.

 Heading back to KL for the second time in almost two months of travelling through Malaysia.

 The main reason for the return is on the first visit to KL, we donated a new camera tripod to a girl’s school and the Principal invited us back to attend a Woman’s Health Day.

 The bus (RM39) from Cherating to KL takes about 6hrs.
-Yahya Travel Planner is very efficient and can speak English.
-Find the office on the southern side of the waterfront.
+Yahya Travel Planner is very efficient and also speaks English; his office is on the southern side of the waterfront.
 Apart from your ticket, Yahya provides a highlighted map of KL showing you where the buss drops you off and how to get to your hotel’s destination.
-This is always handy, especially in a huge city like KL.
+This is always handy, especially in a huge city such as KL.